oracc/oracc-rest/README.md

 - OS X: `elasticsearch -d`
 - Ubuntu: `sudo systemctl start elasticsearch`

-To stop ElasticSearch automatically updating and becoming incompatible with the installed ICU plugin, run:

-- Ubuntu: `sudo apt-mark hold elasticsearch`

 You can check Elasticsearch was successfully launched by running:

 ```